 Description: This course is required for any FFA member who is in one of the FFA Leadership classes, plans to show an animal at the Shippensburg Fair or Farm Show, and would like to obtain their FFA degrees and/or any member who would like to maintain an SAE project.
 Record keeping skills in budgeting, inventory, receipts, expenses, and net worth will be taught as well as maintaining a daily log.
-Students can earn awards by submitting their completed books to the county and state level.
-All books will be evaluated 3 times a year for a grade.
+All projects will be evaluated 3 times a year for a grade.